rtslab/EnergyBox/README.md

 EnergyBox is developed as part of the PhD thesis of Ekhiotz Vergara.
 The current implementation is performed as part of the bachelor thesis of Rihards Polis.
 Jens Green Olander improved the performance and refactored the code as part of his master thesis at Spotify.
+EnergyBox has been used to improved the energy-efficiency of several mobile applications (e.g., Spotify).

 Overview:
 http://www.ida.liu.se/labs/rtslab/energy-efficient-networking/tools.html